Sen. Durbin visits high school after student sends letter about gun violence

 "They view us as immature voters and people who will just take what they say and not do our research," Hennessy said.

-While the discussion also covered other topics, Adem Osmasi said kids here, like those in Parkland, are now energized to do even more.
+While the discussion also covered other topics, Adem Osmani said kids here, like those in Parkland, are now energized to do even more.

-"Just keep it going, whatever comes next just do it to the best of our ability and keep moving forward," Osmasi said.
+"Just keep it going, whatever comes next just do it to the best of our ability and keep moving forward," Osmani said.